kartonfarkas/api_docs/source/integrations/automation_center/node_implementing_the_trigger.rst

 Implementing the trigger endpoint
 =================================

-In it’s simplest form, the trigger endpoint is just a single url that returns a JSON object.
-For example, our trigger.php could look like this:
+In it’s simplest form the trigger endpoint is just a single url that returns a JSON object.
+For example our trigger.php could look like this:

 .. code-block:: php